Twistedben/myrecipes/README.md

 # My Recipes

-A Ruby on Rails app, with Action Cable chatroom, AJAX, commenting, Devise authentication and login.
+A Ruby on Rails app, with Action Cable chatroom, AJAX, commenting, Devise authentication and login, and unit testing.

 ## Demo